UF-UAV/HexaGator/docs/source/index.rst

 HexaGator
 ===================================

-**HexaGator** (/lu'make/) is a low-cost multirotor drone for agricultural remote sensing applications.
+**HexaGator** is a low-cost multirotor drone for agricultural remote sensing applications.This guide will discuss the drone's design, construction, operation procedures, and troubleshooting.